Form 8.3 - The Vanguard Group, Inc. : Equiniti Group plc | MarketScreener

-The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Equiniti Group plc 12-Oct-2021 / 13:42 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: Equiniti Group plc 19-Oct-2021 / 13:39 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------